chemaar/rdfindex/README.md

 * Measure:  More information in the RDF Data Cube Vocabulary.
 * Attribute:  More information in the RDF Data Cube Vocabulary.

+### Existing problems
+Existing indexes are completely closed:

+* How can I know which are the indicators that have been used and their weight?
+* How data has been gathered?
+Data providers?
+* What kind of indicators has been used? qualitative or quantitative?
+* Have the observation values been normalized or estimated?
+* How data has been aggregated?
+* Can I calculate the same index?
+* Can I consume the index, indicators, etc. values from my application?
+* Which is the cost of adding a new indicator?
+* Multilingual explanations
+* ...

+Currently, this information can be only obtained reading the typical PDF report but a lot of valuable data and information is completely missing and you must do an act of faith.
+That is why applying semantics and linked data the reuse of this information can be boosted.

+For instance, the WorldBank indicators or the Webindex observations are currently available as Open Data and Linked Open Data, nevertheless the information about the computation process and a more fine-grained information (in terms of concepts not strings) about the indicators, etc. is still missing.

 ### Motivating Example